Chihuahua (state): Prehistory

-Colonial Era
+Colonial era

-Nueva Vizcaya (New Biscay) was the first province of northern New Spain to be explored and settled by the Spanish.
-Around 1528, a group of Spaniard explorers, led by Álvar Núñez Cabeza de Vaca, first entered the territory of what is now Chihuahua.
-The conquest of the territory lasted nearly one century and encountered fierce resistance from the Conchos tribe, but the desire of the Spanish Crown to transform the region into a bustling mining center led to a strong strategy to control the area.
+Nueva Vizcaya was the first province of northern New Spain to be explored and settled by the Conquistadores.
+Around 1528, a group of Spaniards led by Álvar Núñez Cabeza de Vaca first entered what is now Chihuahua.
+The conquest of the territory lasted nearly a century and the Spaniards encountered fierce resistance from peoples they called La Junta Indians, but the colonial desires of Habsburg Spain to transform the region into a bustling mining center led to a strong strategy to control the area.

-In 1562 Francisco de Ibarra headed a personal expedition in search of the mythical cities of Cíbola and Quivira; he traveled through the present-day state of Chihuahua.
+In 1562, Francisco de Ibarra headed a personal expedition in search of the mythical cities of Cíbola and Quivira; he traveled through Chihuahua.
 Francisco de Ibarra is thought to have been the first European to see the ruins of Paquimé.
-In 1564 Rodrigo de Río de Loza, a lieutenant under Francisco de Ibarra, stayed behind after the expedition and found gold at the foot of the mountains of the Sierra Madre Occidental; he founded the first Spanish city in the region, Santa Bárbara in 1567 by bringing 400 European families to the settlement.
-A few years later in 1569 Franciscan missionaries led by Fray Agustín Rodríguez from the coast of Sinaloa and the state of Durango founded the first mission in the state in Valle de San Bartolomé (present-day Valle de Allende).
-Fray Agustín Rodríguez evangelized the native population until 1581.
-Between 1586 and 1588 an epidemic caused a temporary exodus of the small population in the territory of Nueva Vizcaya.
+In 1564, Rodrigo de Río de Loza, a lieutenant under Francisco de Ibarra, stayed behind after the expedition and found gold at the foot of the mountains of the Sierra Madre Occidental; he founded the first Spanish city in the region, Santa Bárbara in 1567 by bringing 400 European families to the settlement.

+A few years later, in 1569, the Chamuscado and Rodríguez Expedition, consisting of Franciscan missionaries led by Agustín Rodríguez from the coast of Sinaloa and Durango, founded the first Spanish missions in the state in Valle de San Bartolomé (now Valle de Allende).
+Agustín Rodríguez evangelized the native population until 1581.
+Between 1586 and 1588, an epidemic caused a temporary exodus of the small population in the territory of Nueva Vizcaya.